WL1218V - Wood lathe Vevor - Free user manual and instructions

 5.1 Delivery contents

 Please check the product contents immediately after receipt for any eventual transport damage or missing parts.
-Claims from transport damage or missing part must be placed immediately after initial machine receipt and unpacking before put the machine into operation.
+Claims from transport damage or missing parts must be placed immediately after initial machine receipt and unpacking before putting the machine into operation.
 Please understand that later claims cannot be accepted anymore.

 | 1 | Motor | 1 |